How to Maximize Your Tax Credits and Increase Your Savings

 Note: I have seen countless articles, blog posts and reach on whether it a Roth beats a Traditional IRA.
-The common mistake these post make is conflating your Marginal Tax Rate, with your Effective Tax Rate.
-Additional these posts typically make a series of assumptions, and hold variables constant.
+The common mistake these posts make is conflating your Marginal Tax Rate, with your Effective Tax Rate.
+Additionaly, these posts typically make a series of assumptions and hold variables constant.
 Real tax planning is much more complicated than X figure multiplied by Y rate of tax.

-The only real way to calculate how much a contribution to an retirement account would save you is to run it trough the tax return.
-The savings could be much lager than expected by just using effective or marginal tax rates.
+The only real way to calculate how much a contribution to a retirement account would save you is to run it through the tax return.
+The savings could be much larger than expected by just using effective or marginal tax rates.

-Hopefully learning about some of these tax benefits has inspired you to create a tax budget.
+Hopefully learning about some of these tax benefits have inspired you to create a tax budget.
 Grab your last years tax return, your most recent pay stub, and print off the rules and requirements for and programs you will to use.
-Compare your anticipated income for the with the requirements for the programs you intend to use, there still plenty of time to make corrective actions.
+Compare your anticipated income with the requirements for the programs you intend to use, there still plenty of time to make corrective actions.

 How to Maximize the Child Tax Credit and EITC Today’s question comes from a lovely reddit user who asked how she could get the maximum value from the Child Tax Credit.
 Its an interesting case study and a great opportunity to showcase how to create a tax plan and a tax budget.